Perspective | McConnell shows that legacies don’t matter when facts no longer do

 The fate of one’s legacy used to be a reason to pause and reconsider some intemperate act, some plundering of institutions.
 No more.
 Senate Minority Leader Mitch McConnell (R-Ky.) has made his disinterest in his legacy plain.
 He is not a man concerned with the way in which he will be viewed by history.
 His focus is on how much power he has right now compared with how much was in his grip back then — back when men like him didn’t have to worry about whether their words mattered or that their pronouncements would be questioned.

 Back when McConnell’s party was in the majority, he refused to schedule the impeachment trial of Donald Trump while he was still the sitting president of the United States.
-Instead, McConnell grumpily insured the trial would not begin until Trump was out of office, at which point, McConnell argued that the Senate no longer had constitutional jurisdiction over Trump because he was no longer the current president.
+Instead, McConnell grumpily ensured the trial would not begin until Trump was out of office, at which point, McConnell argued that the Senate no longer had constitutional jurisdiction over Trump because he was no longer the current president.
 So, McConnell voted to acquit him of inciting a riot, based on a loophole of his own imagining.

 And then McConnell, who typically swallows his words as if he’s choking on his own hubris, stood on the Senate floor over the weekend and spoke with startling precision and clarity and relative generosity toward his colleagues across the aisle about the former president’s role in the attack of the Capitol: “There’s no question — none — that President Trump is practically and morally responsible for provoking the events of the day.”
-And then McConnell went on to explain his sleight-of-hand in an essay in the Wall Street Journal in which he bragged about respecting the limits of the Constitution rather than addressing the reality that any actual limits were simply those that he had placed upon himself.
+And then McConnell went on to explain his sleight of hand in an essay in the Wall Street Journal in which he bragged about respecting the limits of the Constitution rather than addressing the reality that any actual limits were simply those that he had placed upon himself.

 McConnell penned himself in where he deemed the ground to be the most fertile for his personal power to continue to flourish.
 How will history view his duplicity?
 What does it matter?
 He’ll be long gone.
 There was very little about McConnell’s actions that appeased either side of the argument.
 His two-sided gestures moved no one to his corner.
-The president issued a statement Tuesday calling McConnell “a dour, sullen and unsmiling political hack, and if Republican Senators are going to stay with him, they will not win again.”
+The former president issued a statement Tuesday calling McConnell “a dour, sullen and unsmiling political hack, and if Republican Senators are going to stay with him, they will not win again.”
 But movement wasn’t the point.
 McConnell simply wanted to stay precisely where he has been for so long.

 The consequences of the impeachment trial will be carried forward by a generation.
 It is a burden the country will have to bear.
 History will remember the seven Republican senators who defied the momentum of their party.
 Perhaps history will recall their integrity or exasperation.